delebash/Dans-Programming-Error-Notes/PhpStorm Notes.md

 In External Tools

-for cmd it would be:
+You have to use the git-bash.exe as just using bash.exe does not work it the process runs but the window does not display

-  Program: cmd
+  Program: F:\Program Files\Git\git-bash.exe
-  Parameters: /C start
+  Parameters: none
   Working directory: $FileDir$

 Then Make a Keyboard shortcut